StackStorm/st2/docs/README.md

 	{
 	    "name": "st2.webhook-sample",
 	    "description": "Sample rule dumping webhook payload to a file.",

 	    "trigger": {
 	        "type": "st2.webhook",
 	        "parameters": {
 	            "url": "sample"
 	        }
 	    },

 	    "criteria": {
-	        "name": {
+	        "trigger.name": {
 	            "pattern": "Joe",
 	            "type": "equals"
 	         }
 	    },

 	    "action": {
 	        "name": "local",
 	        "parameters": {
 	            "cmd": "echo \"{{trigger}}\" >> /tmp/st2.webhook-sample.out"
 	        }
 	    },

 	    "enabled": true
 	}

 To refer trigger payload in the action, use {{trigger}}.
 If trigger payload is valid JSON, refer the parameters with {{trigger.path.to.parameter}} in trigger.

-**BUG:** trigger payload parameters are referenced without `trigger` prefix in criteria.
-Only top level parameters can be referenced.
-This will be fixed, it will be `trigger.path.to.payload`.
-For now it is `parameter-name`.

 Here is how to deploy the rule:

 	# NOTE: The convention is to keep active rules in /opt/stackstorm/rules.
 	cp contrib/examples/rules/sample-rule-with-webhook.json /opt/stackstorm/rules/

 	st2 rule create /opt/stackstorm/rules/sample-rule-with-webhook.json
 	st2 rule list
 	st2 rule get st2.webhook-sample

 Once the rule is created, the webhook begins to listen on `http://{host}:6001/webhooks/generic/{url}`.
 Fire the post, check out the file and see that it appends the payload if the name=Joe.

-	http POST http://localhost:6001/webhooks/generic/some foo=bar name=Joe
-	tail /tmp/st2.webhook-sample.out
+	curl http://localhost:6001/webhooks/generic/sample -d '{"foo": "bar", "name": "Joe"}' -H 'Content-Type: application/json' tail /tmp/st2.webhook-sample.out

 Criteria in the rule is expressed as:

 	criteria: {
-	     "trigger_payload_parameter_name": {
+	     "trigger.payload_parameter_name": {
 	     	"pattern" : "value",
 	        "type": "matchregex"
 	      }